CloudBindle/bindle/PANCAN_CLUSTER_LAUNCH_README.md

 In latter sections of this document you can see more information about:

-* differences with other PanCancer clouds environments, what needs to change in the above detailed steps
+* differences with other PanCancer clouds environments, what needs to change in the above detailed steps, see "Cloud-Specific Notes" below
-* running other workflows, like BWA-Mem, see the seperate Workflow SOP
-* different templates available, for example, ones that automatically install the BWA-Mem workflow
+* different templates available, for example, ones that automatically install the BWA-Mem workflow, see "Additional Configuration Profiles" below

-## Configuration Profiles
+## Additional Configuration Profiles

-First, please see the general documentation on SeqWare-Vagrant, the tool we use to build these clusters using Vagrant.
+This section describes some additional profiles we have available for the PanCancer project.
+First, please see the general documentation above and the README for SeqWare-Vagrant, the tool we use to build these clusters using Vagrant.
 This will walk you through the process of using this software.
 This tool allows us to create clusters in different cloud environments using a common set of configuration scripts.
 We have used this project to prepare two different profiles, one for building clusters of VMs and another for single, stand-alone VMs.
 In addition, each of those can optionally install our reference BWA (and potentially other) workflows.
 This latter process can be very time consuming so that is why we provide a profile with and without the workflow(s) pre-installed.

 ### Cluster Without Workflows